The Spirit speaking through Paul in Philippians 2:13 says, “For it is God which worketh in you both to will and to do of his good pleasure.”

 We never talk doubt or fear or sickness or want.

-We have the new language of the overcomer, the language of the man who is tied up with Christ.
+We have the new language of the overcomer, the language of heaven, the new creation.

-It is the language of the branches of the vine.
+It is the language of the branch abiding in the vine.

-We have Jesus men and women who are going out into the world, touching it, blessing it, illuminating it with the life of Christ in them.
+We have Jesus’ men and women who are going out into the world, touching it, blessing it, illuminating it with the life of Christ within them.

-Why can’t this spread over the land until there arises a new race of men known as the Jesus folks?
+This should spread over the land until there arises a new race of people know as the Jesus generation.

 They will be love in action.

-They will be doing the works of the Master.
+They will be doing the works of the Father.

-As Jesus did physical healing and ministered largely in the sense realm, these Jesus folks will minister very largely in the spiritual realm.
+As Jesus did physical healing and ministered largely in the physical sense realm, these Jesus people will minister very largely in the spiritual realm.

-And God is able to make all grace abound toward you; that ye, always having all sufficiency in all things, may abound to every good work.
+And God is able to make all grace abound toward you, that you, always having all sufficiency in all things, may have an abundance for every good work.
 (2 Corinthians 9:8)

 He is our sufficiency; He is our ability; He is the strength of our lives.

-We have ignored sense reasoning and cast it down and have given our recreated spirits the right of way and the Word the first place.
+We have ignored physical reasoning and cast it down and have given our spirits the right of way and the Word the first place in our live.

-Now he that ministereth seed to the sower both minister bread for your food, and multiply your seed sown, and increase the fruits of your righteousness; being enriched in every thing to all bountifulness, which causeth through us thanksgiving to God.
+2 Corinthians 9:10 Now may He who supplies seed to the Sower, and bread for food, supply and multiply the seed you have sown and increase the fruits of your righteousness, 11 while you are enriched in everything for all liberality, which causes thanksgiving through us to God.

-There has been little majoring of the fruit of righteousness.
+There has been little focus “on the fruit of righteousness.

-We must not omit Ephesians 1:19–20.
-I want this Scripture to become so familiar to you that it will be a constant source of comfort and strength:
+This Scripture needs to become so familiar to you that it will be a constant source of strength and comfort:

 A more literal translation would be, “I want you to know what the exceeding greatness of the ability of God is on our behalf who believe.
-That ability is according to the strength of his might, which he wrought in the Christ when he raised him from the dead.”
+That ability is according to the strength of his might, which he performed “in the Christ when he raised him from the dead.”

 You can’t overestimate this.